LXD is a system container and virtual machine manager.

 With clustering, up to 50 LXD servers can be easily joined and managed together with the same tools and APIs and without needing any external dependencies.

-Supported options for the LXD snap (`snap set lxd KEY=VALUE`):
+Supported configuration options for the snap (snap set lxd [

 - criu.enable: Enable experimental live-migration support [default=false]

-- daemon.debug: Increases logging to debug level [default=false]
+- daemon.debug: Increase logging to debug level [default=false]

-- daemon.group: Group of users that can interact with LXD [default=lxd]
+- daemon.group: Set group of users that have full control over LXD [default=lxd]

 - openvswitch.builtin: Run a snap-specific OVS daemon [default=false]